 In Cape Breton, North River Kayak‘s owner Angelo Spinazzola is into more than just kayaking.
 He’s an accomplished musician with 7 CDs and an East Coast Music award to his name.

-Sable Island is a fascinating, remote sand bar located 180 miles offshore from Halifax.
+Sable Island is a fascinating, remote sand bar located 180 miles offshore from Halifax, and is one of the best things to see in Nova Scotia.
 Nicknamed the “Graveyard of the Atlantic”, it is home to over 350 shipwrecks, 500 wild horses, the world’s largest colony of breeding seals – and one lone, disheveled pine tree.

 Tourists are not permitted to stay overnight on Sable Island (there are exceptions for researchers and scientists).